epfl-lasa/surgeon_recording/installation.md

 ### RealSense Camera

 9. Connect the camera to the computer.
-Make sure to use a fast USB cable and port because the camera data is particularly heavy.
+Make sure to use a fast USB3 cable and port because the camera data is particularly heavy.

 10. Open the Intel RealSense Viewer and check if any firmware update are required and install them.
 Then, change to `2D`